 Information for applicants

-Nuffield Research Placements is a UK-wide scheme giving students a chance to work alongside professional scientists, technologists, engineers and mathematicians for 4 - 6 weeks over the summer holidays.
+Nuffield Research Placements give students the opportunity to work alongside professional scientists, technologists, engineers and mathematicians for 4 - 6 weeks over the summer holidays.

 If you are interested in finding out more about a career in science, technology, engineering or maths (STEM), and you meet the criteria below, continue on to How to Apply.